 With a population of more than 52.2 million people, Kenya is the 27th most populous country.
 Kenya’s capital and largest city is Nairobi while its oldest city and first capital is the coastal city of Mombasa.

-Kisumu City is the third largest city and also an inland port on Lake Victoria.
-Other important urban centers include Nakuru and Eldoret.
+Kisumu City is the third-largest city and also an inland port on Lake Victoria.
+Other important urban centres include Nakuru and Eldoret.